pramilucky/python-projects/README.md

 # python-projects
-these are my python projects in python
+these are my python projects